eceyuksel/ey-web/content/authors/admin/_index.md

 highlight_name: false
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Marilyn Horta is a postdoctoral fellow in the University of Florida NIDA T32 Program.
+Her primary goal as a developmental psychologist and cognitive neuroscientist is to conduct rigorous research that can lead to the development of effective interventions that promote greater health and independence in old age.
+She is particularly interested in characterizing developmental trajectories of social cognition and health-related behaviors, including identifying potential age-related deficits and ways to optimize function in these domains.
+Currently, she investigates neurobiological and psychosocial contributors to chronic pain and substance use.
+She employs an integrative biopsychosocial methodological approach to research, which leverages biological sampling, self-report and experimental measures, and neuroimaging.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}CV{{< /staticref >}}.